Classicality of Consciousness in Quantum Darwinism: Model for the Brain and Awareness Operators

-Let us assume that an Awareness Operator ${\bf A}_k$ with its projection operator ${\bf P}_k$ being a tensor product of $N$ spin-half projection operators each having a direction ${\bf m}_k$ close to that of ${\bf n}$ would correspond to a classical awareness of the visual image recorded redundantly by the $N$ qubits all pointing in the direction ${\bf n}$ (with probability $p$, there also being probability $1-p$ that the $N$ qubits are all pointing in the opposite direction, ${-\bf n}$, which I am assuming would lead to a complementary classical awareness, so that an ${\bf A}_k$ with ${\bf m}_k$ close to that of ${-\bf n}$ would contribute significant measure for the complementary classical awareness).
+Let us assume that an Awareness Operator ${\bf A}_k$ with $N$-spin product projection operator ${\bf P}_k$ having a direction ${\bf m}_k$ close to that of ${\bf n}$ would correspond to a classical awareness of the visual image recorded redundantly by the $N$ qubits all pointing in the direction ${\bf n}$ (with probability $p$, there also being probability $1-p$ that the $N$ qubits are all pointing in the opposite direction, ${-\bf n}$, which I am assuming would lead to a complementary classical awareness, so that an ${\bf A}_k$ with ${\bf m}_k$ close to that of ${-\bf n}$ would contribute significant measure for the complementary classical awareness).
 By ${\bf m}_k$ being ``close'' to ${\bf n}$ or to ${-\bf n}$, I mean that either ${\bf n}\cdot{\bf m}_k$ or ${-\bf n}\cdot{\bf m}_k$ is within $f$ of unity for $f\ll 1$, i.e., that $1-f \leq |{\bf n}\cdot{\bf m}_k| \leq 1$.
 If there are many ${\bf m}_k$'s uniformly distributed over the unit sphere, $f$ is the fraction of them that are ``close'' to ${\bf n}$ or to ${-\bf n}$ in this sense.
 This implies that if the brain qubits corresponded to directions distributed uniformly over the unit sphere, only a fraction $f$ of the total measure for all the Awareness Operators of this form would correspond to classical awarenesses.